 Amounts remitted by the servicer to the trustee with respect to a series of transition bonds, including any indemnity amounts, amounts paid by a swap counterparty in accordance with any interest rate swap agreement, if any, and all investment earnings on amounts in the subaccounts in the collection account will be deposited into the general subaccount of the collection account.
-Unless otherwise specified in the prospectus supplement, on each payment date or other date specified in the prospectus supplement with respect to a particular class or series, the trustee will allocate or pay all amounts on deposit in the general subaccount of the collection account for that series in the following priority:
+Unless otherwise specified in the prospectus supplement, on each payment date or other date specified in the prospectus supplement with respect to a particular tranche or series, the trustee will allocate or pay all amounts on deposit in the general subaccount of the collection account for that series in the following priority:

-- payment of the trustee's fees, expenses and any outstanding indemnity amounts relating to that series, the total amount of which will be fixed as specified in the indenture, - payment of the servicing fee, which will be a fixed amount specified in the servicing agreement for that series, plus any unpaid servicing fees from prior payment dates, - 3. payment of a pro rata portion of the administration fee, which will be a fixed amount specified in the administration agreement between us and CenterPoint Houston, and a pro rata portion of the fees of our independent managers, which will be in an amount specified in an agreement between us and our independent managers, - 4. payment of all of our other ordinary periodic operating expenses relating to that series, such as accounting and audit fees, rating agency fees, legal fees and certain reimbursable costs of the servicer under the applicable servicing agreement. - 5. payment of the interest then due on that series of transition bonds, and payment of amounts, if any, specified in the prospectus supplement that are payable in respect of interest to the swap counterparty under any interest rate swap agreement, - payment of the principal then required to be paid on that series of transition bonds at final maturity or upon redemption or acceleration, - payment of the principal then scheduled to be paid on that series of transition bonds, - payment of any amounts payable to any other credit enhancement providers with respect to that series, - 9. payment of any of our remaining unpaid operating expenses and any remaining amounts owed pursuant to the basic documents relating to that series, including all remaining indemnity amounts owed to the trustee, and any other amounts owed pursuant to any interest rate swap agreement, other than swap termination payments described in 12 below, - 10. replenishment of any amounts drawn from the capital subaccount for that series, - payment of the scheduled allocation to and replenishment of any shortfall in the overcollateralization subaccount for that series, - 12. any swap termination payments with respect to which we are not the "affected party," as that term is used in the applicable swap agreement, - 13. release to us of an amount equal to investment earnings on amounts in the capital subaccount for that series, so long as no event of default has occurred and is continuing, and - 14. allocation of the remainder, if any, to the reserve subaccount.
+- 1. payment of the trustee's fees, expenses and any outstanding indemnity amounts relating to that series, the total amount of which will be fixed as specified in the indenture, - 2. payment of the servicing fee, which will be a fixed amount specified in the servicing agreement for that series, plus any unpaid servicing fees from prior payment dates, - 3. payment of a pro rata portion of the administration fee, which will be a fixed amount specified in the administration agreement between us and CenterPoint Houston, and a pro rata portion of the fees of

+- our independent managers, which will be in an amount specified in an agreement between us and our independent managers, - 4. payment of all of our other ordinary periodic operating expenses relating to that series, such as accounting and audit fees, rating agency fees, legal fees and certain reimbursable costs of the servicer under the applicable servicing agreement, - 5. payment of the interest then due on that series of transition bonds, and payment of amounts, if any, specified in the prospectus supplement that are payable in respect of interest to the swap counterparty under any interest rate swap agreement, - 6. payment of the principal then required to be paid on that series of transition bonds at final maturity or upon redemption or acceleration, - 7. payment of the principal then scheduled to be paid on that series of transition bonds, - 8. payment of any amounts payable to any other credit enhancement providers with respect to that series, - 9. payment of any of our remaining unpaid operating expenses and any remaining amounts owed pursuant to the basic documents relating to that series, including all remaining indemnity amounts owed to the trustee, and any other amounts owed pursuant to any interest rate swap agreement, other than swap termination payments, - 10. replenishment of any amounts drawn from the capital subaccount for that series, - any swap termination payments, which will be payable only after all of the transition bonds have been paid in full unless the swap termination payments are payable as a result of (i) failure to pay as a result of insufficient collection of transition charges (up to a cap specified in the prospectus supplement), (ii) breach of the swap agreement by us or the indenture trustee (up to a cap specified in the prospectus supplement), (iii) our bankruptcy, (iv) our merger without assumption or (v) failure or termination of the security interest of the trustee under the indenture, - 12. release to us of an amount equal to investment earnings on amounts in the capital subaccount for that series, so long as no event of default has occurred and is continuing, and - 13. allocation of the remainder, if any, to the excess funds subaccount.